cloudinary/cloudinary_tinymce/README.md

     });
     ```

-3. To initiliaze the plugin you will need to add a server side endpoint to build a signed URL.
+4. To initialize the plugin you will need to add a server side endpoint to build a signed URL.
 For example in Ruby on Rails:
     ```
     def cms_config
       params = {"timestamp" => Time.now.to_i.to_s, "mode"=>"tinymce"}